blaher/stock-trader/README.md

 # stock-trader
-An active trading collection for using on top of Alpaca
+An active trading bot for using on top of Alpaca